-26. In conclusion, the Commission considers that the draft law is generally in conformity with European and international principles and standards, as referred to notably by the Venice Commission in its report on Preferential Treatment of National Minorities by their Kin-State.

-27. In the Commission's opinion, however, a number of provisions should be clarified and specified.
-In particular, in order to avoid any risk of discriminatory treatment, for some of the rights listed in Article 8 of the draft (rights to study in Romania, to apply for scholarships, to further training, to receive textbooks and other material), to which Romanians living abroad will be entitled, an express link to the Romanian language and culture will have to be made to justify the preferential treatment.
-In addition, it is necessary to address the issue of a possible discrimination in respect of Romanian students in respect of free accommodation and other facilities which it is planned to grant to Romanians living abroad wishing to study in Romania.
+- 26. In conclusion, the Commission considers that the draft law is generally in conformity with European and international principles and standards, as referred to notably by the Venice Commission in its report on Preferential Treatment of National Minorities by their Kin-State. - 27.
+In the Commission's opinion, however, a number of provisions should be clarified and specified.
+In particular, in order to avoid any risk of discriminatory treatment, for some of the rights listed in Article 8 of the draft (rights to study in Romania, to apply for scholarships, to further training, to receive textbooks and other material), to which Romanians living abroad will be entitled, the link to the Romanian language and culture should be underlined to justify the preferential treatment. - 28.
+In addition, it is recommended to subordinate the grant of free accommodation and other facilities in favour of Romanians living abroad to the same low-income condition as applies in respect of ordinary Romanian students. - 29.
+A number of further minor suggestions are made, which would even improve the law.